cn0047/stash/ed/t/algorithms/tree.md

 that automatically **keeps its height small** in the face of arbitrary item insertions and deletions.
 Search performance = O(log n)

-* `B-tree` - is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
+* `B-tree` - self-balancing, self managed, multi-level binary search tree.

+B-tree is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
 The B-tree is a generalization of a binary search tree in that a node **can have more than two children**.

+B-tree is also self managed multi-level index, it means when data in index grows, B-tree creates index in front of index, and so on, and when data deletes, B-tree deletes index.

 * Red–black tree - is a kind of self-balancing binary search tree.
 **Each node** of the binary tree **has an extra bit**,